Crop factor in photography

 Using toys for demonstration purposes

 I have been using toys for demonstration purposes.
 I am not making any money with this article nor am I selling those toy pictures.
-I am not owing the copyright of these toys.
+I am not owing to the copyright of these toys.
 I am just saying that as there have been some lawsuit cases on toy photography.

 Crop factor in wildlife photography